srl-labs/containerlab/docs/manual/nodes.md

 4. The `~` char will be expanded to a user's home directory.

 ???info "Bind variables"
-    By default binds are either provided as an absolute, or a relative (to the current working dir) path.
+    By default, binds are either provided as an absolute or a relative (to the current working dir) path.
 Although the majority of cases can be very well covered with this, there are situations in which it is desirable to use a path that is relative to the node-specific example.

-    Consider a two-node lab `mylab.clab.yml` that has node-specific files, such as state information or some additional configuration artifacts.
+    Consider a two-node lab `mylab.clab.yml` with node-specific files, such as state information or additional configuration artifacts.
 A user could create a directory for such files similar to that:

     ```
     .